Lesson Plan - Get It!

 These simple tools allow scientists to illustrate how alleles separate out during cell division and possible recombination during fertilization.

-We will get more practice with these ideas in the Got It? section of this lesson.
-Before you move on, explain how Punnett Squares can be used to predict inheritance to a parent or teacher.
+You will get more practice with these ideas in the Got It? section of this lesson.
+Before you move on, answer these questions:

-- How might these tools be helpful for scientists and geneticists?
+- How might a Punnett square be useful for scientists and geneticists?

-Continue on to the Got It? section create your own animal using a Punnett Square!
+Continue on to the Got It? section to create your own animal using a Punnett square!